Pacific Blue Cross Board of Directors

-During his tenure with PBC, Richard has served as Chair for three terms; has served on the BC Life Board; and on all PBC committees.
-He was the founding Chair of Pacific Blue Cross Health Foundation - serving for 8 years in that position.
+During his tenure with Pacific Blue Cross (PBC) Richard has served as Chair for three terms, on all PBC committees, as well as served on the BC Life Board.
+He was the founding Chair of Pacific Blue Cross Health Foundation, serving for eight years in that position.

-Richard was the Executive Director of the Union of BC Municipalities for 22 years; as part of his 40 years of public service in BC.
-Today, Richard is the Vice-Chair of BC Assessment and is completing 18 years as Trustee on the Municipal Pension Board of Trustees, including 6 as Chair/Vice Chair.
+Richard was the Executive Director of the Union of BC Municipalities for 22 years, as part of his 40 years of public service in BC.
+Today, Richard is the former Vice-Chair of BC Assessment and was a Trustee on the Municipal Pension Board of Trustees for 18 years, including six as Chair/Vice Chair.
 He is past Chair of BC Pension Corporation where he was a founding director and served 14 years.

-Mr. Taylor holds a Bachelor of Arts degree from the University of Victoria; a Master of Science in Urban and Regional Planning from the University of Toronto and is a graduate of the ICD-Rotman Directors Education Program and holds the ICD.D designation.
+Richard Taylor holds a Bachelor of Arts degree from the University of Victoria and a Master of Science in Urban and Regional Planning from the University of Toronto, is a graduate of the ICD-Rotman Directors Education Program and holds the ICD.D designation.

 Nel is Canada’s first female Indigenous psychiatrist (Anishinaabe Nation – Little Grand Rapids First Nation, Manitoba).
 She completed her medical degree and psychiatry specialty training at McMaster University in Hamilton, Ontario.

-She provided psychiatric services at a community mental health clinic based on the Six Nations of the Grand River Territory for 8 years.
-She was a member of the Advisory Group on Suicide Prevention that developed a national framework document for the AFN and FNIHB addressing the issue of First Nations youth suicide.
+She provided psychiatric services at a community mental health clinic based on the Six Nations of the Grand River Territory for eight years.
+She was a member of the Advisory Group on Suicide Prevention that developed a national framework document for the Assembly of First Nations and First Nations and Inuit Health Branch addressing the issue of First Nations youth suicide.
 She was the Co-Director of the Indigenous Health Research Development Program and an Assistant Professor in the Dalla Lana School of Public Health at the University of Toronto.
-She has been a co-investigator on several initiatives funded through the Canadian Institutes of Health Research (CIHR) – Institute of Aboriginal Peoples Health including the National Network of Aboriginal Mental Health Research (NNAMHR).
-She has served on the CIHR Governing Council and the Indspire Foundation’s Board of Directors.
+She has been a co-investigator on several initiatives funded through the Canadian Institutes of Health Research (CIHR) Institute of Aboriginal Peoples Health including the National Network of Aboriginal Mental Health Research.
+She has also served on the CIHR Governing Council and the Indspire Foundation’s Board of Directors.

-Nel previously worked as a staff psychiatrist at the Centre for Addictions and Mental Health (CAMH).
+Nel previously worked as a staff psychiatrist at the Centre for Addictions and Mental Health.
 She was the Faculty Advisor to the Indigenous Students Health Sciences Office at McMaster University.
-She is currently serving as President of the Indigenous Physicians Association in Canada for a second three-year term (2016-22).
+She served as President of the Indigenous Physicians Association in Canada for two three-year terms (2016-22).